 Remember that when you are hearing these responses, they are your partner’s responses and their perception.
 If they do not alight with what your perception is, this is an opportunity to explore your differences.
 This is not a time to focus on “how they may be wrong.”
 There is no right or wrong answer.

 If you have never talked about sexual intimacy with your partner, it may be uncomfortable at first, but remember to find ways to self-soothe so you are mentally present in learning about your partner.

 Couples who take the time to communicate about their desires and expectations when it comes to being passionate and intimate, can understand each other and feel more secure about their relationship.
 A large part to being close with your partner is being able to communicate these desires.

 If you have found that intimacy has been an issue in your relationship, I highly encourage you to take time and speak with your partner about what has been bothering you by using some of the guidelines above.
-Stay tuned for an online relationship class that will be geared towards maintaining intimacy and will provide you with resources to communicate together (steps to communicate and a list of over 50 questions to ask your partner to deepen your intimacy).
+Check out this online relationship class that is geared towards maintaining intimacy and provides you with resources to communicate together (steps to communicate and a list of over 50 questions to ask your partner to deepen your intimacy).

 I specialize in working with couples and individuals to restore their relationships by utilizing research-based therapy techniques.
 Feel free to look at the online services offered through Modern Wellness Counseling and check out the client portal to conveniently schedule your next appointment.